variousauthors/the-valley/NEXTSTEPS.md

  - [ ] add more NPCs
        - forest peninsula where they spoil "the secret of the dark lords tower"
        - some hidden dungeon areas that spoil the "hidden passage" mechanic
+ - [ ] improve battle UI
+       - needs to be easier to tell which HP is you, which is enemy
+       - enemy names would be good
+       - feedback for attacks (maybe just a bump animation for now")
+         - in DQ the enemy "flashes" when they are hit, and the screen shakes when you are hit

+--- GO Vancouver Game Garden 2024!!! ---

+ - [ ] Feature!
+Game state that says "You Died"
+       - use the "void" tile (we have one of those right?) to spell out a nice big "YOU DIED"
  - [ ] Feature! add a frame after they kill the monster that shows their HP/XP after winning... press any button to finish the fight